Open Lasagne bolognese

 2 hours 30 minutes total

-When it comes to cooking with dietary restrictions, finding suitable recipes can be a challenge.
-Luckily, with a few alternative ingredients, it's possible to create an allergy-friendly lasagne bolognese alternative.
-In this recipe, we'll be using gluten-free lasagne sheets, plant-based protein sources, and lactose-free and vegan ingredients to create a delicious dish.
+When it comes to cooking with dietary needs, finding suitable recipes can be a challenge.
+Luckily, with a few alternative ingredients, it's possible to create a different Lasagne bolognese that many more people can enjoy.
+In this recipe, we'll be using Gluten-free Lasagne sheets, plant-based protein sources, and Lactose-free and vegan ingredients to create a dish that's perfect for those with dietary needs.

 For the sauce